Japan technology briefing for the President of Germany, Horst Köhler

 Japan is a technology super power full of creativity and power to innovate

 Tokyo, April 3, 2005

-Briefing given to the President of Germany, Horst Koehler, by Gerhard Fasol in the German Embassy, Tokyo, on April 3, 2005, at the beginning of the President’s official visit to Japan to open the “German Year in Japan”.
-Accompanying President Horst Koehler were 20-30 leaders of Germany, including Members of Parliament, the President of the German Federation of Industry and the German Ambassador to Japan.
+Briefing given to the President of Germany, Horst Koehler, and his wife, by Gerhard Fasol in the German Embassy, Tokyo, on April 3, 2005, at the beginning of the President’s official visit to Japan to open the “German Year in Japan”.
+Accompanying President Horst Koehler were 20-30 leaders of Germany, including Members of Parliament, the President of the German Federation of Industry – the German Ambassador to Japan was chairing the meeting.

 1 Excellency, Dear President: Japan is a technology super power